 - The college has athletic accidental only insurance that provides secondary policy insurance for those having primary insurance coverage and is primary coverage for those not having dependent coverage.
 This policy does not have a deductible and proper documentation is required for claims.
 An $125.00 insurance premium is assessed to each student-athlete payable to the business office by October of each year.

 - What are the hours of the Student Activity Center?

 - The fitness room located inside the Student Activity Center is open to current students and John Wood faculty/staff.
 The hours vary depending on the semester and are posted in the fitness room.
 The current hours are Monday-Thursday 6:30am-7pm, Friday 6:30am-5pm, closed on weekends.

 - How do I get involved in the Student Government Association?

-- Stop by the Student Government Office (D104) and speak to the Coordinator of Student Life or any executive officer for more information about getting involved and the meeting dates of SGA.
+- Stop by the Student Life Office and speak to the Coordinator of Student Life or any executive officer for more information about getting involved and the meeting dates of SGA.

 - What clubs/organizations are available?